Information Research Department: Controversies

 The ethical objection raised by IRD's critics was that the public did not know the source of the information and could therefore not make allowances for the possible bias.
 It differed thus from straightforward propaganda from the British point of view.
 This was countered by saying that the information was given to those who were already sympathetic to democracy and the West, and who had arrived at these positions independently.

 Unattributed use by authors

 Some writers who worked for the IRD have since been found to have used IRD material and presented it to the academic community as though it were their own work.
-Robert Conquest's book The Great Terror: Stalin's Purge of the Thirties "drew heavily from IRD files", and multiple volumes of Soviet history which Conquest edited had also contained IRD material presented as though it were his own independent research.
+Robert Conquest's book The Great Terror: Stalin's Purge of the Thirties "drew heavily from IRD files", and multiple volumes of Soviet history which Conquest edited had also contained IRD material.

-David Barzilay, a historian, writer, and former Scotland Yard officer was also found to have included "large sections" of material created by the IRD, presenting it as though it were his own research.

 Orwell's List

 The IRD became the subject of heavy controversy in the UK after it was revealed that George Orwell had given the department a list of 38 people he suspected of being secret Communists or "fellow travellers".